provable-things/dapp-proof-of-identity/README.md

 `node bridge -a 49 --dev --disable-price`

-Finally, run the tests (note some of the sections will take several minutes to complete as they are waiting for callbacks to come in from Oraclize)
+Finally, run the tests (note some of the sections will take several minutes to complete as they are waiting for callbacks to come in from Provable)

 `truffle test`

 ### Network deployment using Truffle

-The contracts can be conveniently deployed on a supported Oraclize network, simply by having an unlocked account running on your local ethereum node instance.
+The contracts can be conveniently deployed on a supported Provable network, simply by having an unlocked account running on your local ethereum node instance.
 When you have a node running with open rpc access, simply run

 `truffle migrate --reset`